COMU/calibre-cloud-plugin/README.md

 # calibre-cloud-plugin
 Calibre plugin for cloud strorages

-There are 4 buttons for Yandex.
+There are 4 buttons for Yandex and Dropbox.

 * Dowload(When files deleted on site and local automaticly delete as well )
 * Upload(When files deleted on local and other site automaticly delete as well)